eras/pw-connections/README.md

     dst: "ALC257 Analog:playback_FR"
 ```

+You can get this kind of output with `pw-connections --dump` as a nice
+starting point.

 Recall that you can pretty much embed JSON inside YAML, so you should
 be able to use JSON as configuration as well.